Myron Bolitar (book series): Myron Bolitar

-Myron is from a Jewish background and dislikes his first name.
-He lived with his parents in the basement of his childhood home well into adulthood, not out of necessity but because he is very close to both of them.
+Myron is Jewish and dislikes his first name.
+He lived with his parents in the basement of his childhood home in New Jersey well into adulthood, not out of necessity but because he is very close to both of them.
 When his parents later moved south to a warmer climate, Myron bought their house.
 He also has a younger brother who died in a car crash and a nephew, Mickey, son of his late brother.
 His mother is a former lawyer herself, and his dad is a factory owner.

 His favorite drink is chocolate Yoo-Hoo.
 He is shown to have a self-deprecating humor and drives a Ford Taurus, sarcastically described as a chick trawler in the books.

 Bolitar's longest known relationship was with Jessica Culver, until she dumped him and walked out of his life.
 The novel Deal Breaker brings the ex-lovers face-to-face after not seeing each other for four years.
 It is clear in the book's storyline that he still harbors feelings for Jessica, to the disgust of Esperanza, who dislikes Jessica for the way she treats Myron.
 They start seeing each other but break up again in the novel One False Move, when Myron almost cheats on her with Brenda Slaughter.
 It is also revealed in the novel that Culver had cheated on Myron with Doug.
 Jessica marries Stone Norman in Promise Me.

-Other prominent girlfriends mentioned in the books are Emily Downing, Ali Wilder and Terese Collins.
+Other prominent girlfriends mentioned in the books are Emily Downing, Ali Wilder, and Terese Collins.
 As mentioned in The Final Detail, he met Collins at a charity function and they ran away to a distant island to drown their sorrows after both suffered losses.
 Collins plays a major role in Long Lost.
-In Live Wire, Myron and Terese are engaged, and later in Home the two get married.
+In Live Wire, Myron and Terese get engaged, and, later in Home, the two get married.